Rheumatism relieve - vital mushrooms as a natural remedy for rheumatism

 Vital or medicinal mushrooms are used within the framework of mycotherapy.
 We have already touched on various properties that address causes or alleviate symptoms depending on the rheumatic disease.
 The following properties of vital mushrooms are central in their use as a natural remedy for rheumatism:

-> Many vital mushrooms are “immune modulators”.
+- Many medicinal mushrooms are “immune modulators”.
 This means that they not only strengthen the immune system, but also regulate excessive reactions.
 This speaks for their use in autoimmune diseases.

-> Taking vital mushrooms can improve the intestinal flora and mucosa.
+- Taking medicinal mushrooms can improve the intestinal flora and mucous membrane.

-> The ingredients of the vital mushrooms support the metabolism in various ways.
+- The ingredients of medicinal mushrooms support the metabolism in various ways.
 Those who are overweight can use medicinal mushrooms to help them lose weight.
 Those who suffer from high blood lipid levels or even fatty liver turn to vital mushrooms, which lower cholesterol and triglyceride levels.

-> Some vital mushrooms even contain substances that relieve pain.
+- Some medicinal mushrooms even contain substances that relieve pain.

 Now we would like to introduce you to the vital mushrooms that are recommended as natural remedies for rheumatism.
 Get a first impression of what mushrooms there are and how they work.
 For a targeted selection that will provide you with optimal help for your individual problem, please consult our experts.